 Gestational diabetes happens when your body isn't as responsive to blood glucose as it used to be and isn't making enough insulin to meet demands.
-This condition typically occurs between 24 and 28 weeks, but your caregiver will be checking your urine regularly for sugars that could indicate an early problem.
+This condition typically occurs between 24 and 28 weeks, but your caregiver will regularly check your urine for sugars that could indicate an early problem.
 Gestational diabetes occurs in about 10 percent of pregnant women and is growing more common.
-If it is diagnosed early, you can change your habits to manage the condition without affecting you or the baby.
+If diagnosed early, you can change your habits to manage the condition without affecting you or the baby.
 The jury is still out on how or why this happens, but there are risk factors that can increase your chances of acquiring gestational diabetes.

 - Having a BMI over 30 or being overweight because the extra weight impacts insulin's ability to stabilize blood sugar